QuinntonCarter/VSchool-Coursework/Classwork/module6/cue/notes.md

 todo next
     first:
-    -   play with passing query to backend. returns undefined currently: appcontext and userrouter, everything else:
+        - results view
+    everything else:
         - create account needs to save spotify id to user model to block creation of multiple accounts by users
           + also save spotify username to user model
-        - results view
-        + before and after searching
-        + send position information to backend to save oraganization X create consts gets for search in spotify.js X implement routing between pages at certain endpoints X fix searchbar and import to main view
+        X play with passing query to backend. returns undefined currently: appcontext and userrouter, X create consts gets for search in spotify.js X implement routing between pages at certain endpoints X fix searchbar and import to main view